afragen/wordpress-zero-spam/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.6.0 =
+* Diverge from original plugin to fork afragen/wordpress-zero-spam

 = 1.5.0 =
 * Switched to using a nonce to validate form submissions that support WordPress Zero Spam